mitchellvitez/doldrums/README.md

   a - b * c + d
 ```

-Use the `where` keyword if you want definitions that come after an expression.
+Use the `where` keyword for definitions that come after an expression.
 ```hs
 f = x + y
   where